Thursday, November 21, 2024

 After years of study and public outreach, the city has decided on a plan for the Winn Room at the Coronado Public Library.

-The space will be expanded to increase seating capacity from 135 to 208, and will include a foyer and optional desk space that would allow for outdoor performances.
+The space will be expanded to increase seating capacity from 135 to 208, and will include a foyer and optional deck space that would allow for outdoor performances.
 This would require the removal of five trees, at an estimated cost of $9.72 million.

 The plan, which was the most extensive of the options brought before the council, was approved by the Coronado City Council on Aug.
 20 in a 3-2 vote.
 Council members Casey Tanaka and Mike Donovan voted in dissent.